 In early April, while other chains were still fully down or struggling to catch up with long queues and unavailable delivery slots, Ametller Origen already normalized their operations and set their sights forward.
 They launched online services for four new markets, namely Reus, Vendrell, Vilanova, and Sitges.

 By the end of the same month, they launched the online availability of custom cuts of seafood products, a change that included separate picking and prep operations as well as the introduction of a new refrigerated logistics service.
-VTEX Commerce Cloud seamlessly manages complex logistics, delivery and picking systems to guarantee that fresh seafood arriving on the ports are delivered to the customer on the same day, along with all the other products in demand.
+VTEX Commerce Platform seamlessly manages complex logistics, delivery and picking systems to guarantee that fresh seafood arriving on the ports are delivered to the customer on the same day, along with all the other products in demand.

 On the 11th of May, Spain slowly began relaxing the safety measures taken during the quarantine.
 Ametller Origen used the data from their VTEX Order Management System to identify customers gained during this period and launched campaigns to drive recurring purchases that converted new clients into loyal customers.
 They continued to diversify their product assortment with a wine collection, a meat selection, and Mercat d’Autors, a line of ready-meals produced by top local chefs.

-VTEX Solutions for Groceries
+VTEX Solutions for Online Grocery

 This SaaS architecture, combined with the AI-powered VTEX Intelligent Search, a comprehensive promotions module and other functionalities within the OMS such as order changes and substitutions allow any grocer to streamline what is usually a complex process, as showcased by Amettler Origen.

-Flexibility in technology
+Flexibility in technology for online grocery

 Ametller Origen had the business acumen and technological capability to adapt to the needs of their customers during the peak of the crisis, leaping years forward on their online presence, growing five times faster than others in their market.